Bedrock-OSS/bedrock-wiki-legacy/guide/custom-generation.md

 # Custom Structures

-Yes, as of MCBE v1.16.20, **Custom Generated structures are possible**.
+As of MCBE v1.16.20, **Custom Generated structures are possible**.

-Writing a *Feature* is a tiny bit more complicated.
+A simple way to generate Structures is [this](https://machine-builder.itch.io/frg-v2) auto generator by MACHINE_BUILDER, mentioned earlier.
+It generates all three of the required files for your structure: `feature_rules/mystructure.feature_rule.json`, `feature_rules/mystructure.feature.json` and `structures/mystructure.mcstructure.` You can learn more about defining `.mcstructures` with Structure Blocks in Minecraft itself [here](https://wiki.bedrock.dev/guide/manifest-function-extension.html#mcstructure).

+___

+Now that you have your `.mcstructure`, time to write your `feature` and `feature rule`.
+The last is the same as with ores (see the beginning of this article).
+Let's continue to the **Feature**.

 - Remember that the namespace is not required and that the filename must match the identifier, excluding the namespace.
 So if you have a feature rule with the identifier `tut:myfeaturerule` or simply `myfeaturerule`, the file name can be be `myfeaturerule.json` in both cases.